VCCE/VCC/docs/UserGuide.md

 <p align=center><img src="images/ugima19.jpeg" alt="UG Image 19"></img></p>
 <h4 align=center>Create Hard Disk Image</h4>

-If a non existing file is typed into a VHD "Insert" selection Vcc will bring up the "Create Hard Disk Image" menu in which you can create a new VHD of that name.
+If a non-existing file is typed into a VHD "Insert" selection Vcc will bring up the "Create Hard Disk Image" menu in which you can create a new VHD of that name.

-  - **Create New File** - Creates the specified VHD the specified size in the selected directory
+  - **Create New File** - Creates the VHD of the specified size.
   - **Cancel** - Cancels the operation
   - **Initial Disk Size** - Input the size (in Kilobytes) that you want for your VHD.
 The default size is 132,480k, which is the standard